olitheolix/square/examples/README.md

 do *not* need to deploy anything into your cluster in order to use Square - this is purely if you want to try it out from within a pod.

-These examples were tested with Minikube v1.10.0.
+These examples were tested with Kind v1.15

 The [manifest](square-single-namespace.yaml) deploys `square` into a new namespace (also called `square`).
 Use `kubectl` or `square` to deploy it.